lightningWhite/WeatherAndEMFSensingStation/readme.md

 * 3v3 to pin 16 on (Vdd) the MCP3208 chip
 * 4.7kohm resistor from ground to pin 1 on the MCP3208 chip for voltage division

+### rainfall.py

+This file interfaces with the rain sensor to calculate how much rain has fallen in inches.
+It counts how many times the bucket has tipped, where each bucket tip signifies 0.011 inches of rain.

+Ensure the following connections to the Raspberry Pi 3 Model B:

+* Pin 3 on the RJ11 connector to Ground
+* Pin 4 on the RJ11 connector to BCM 6